TrustTheVote-Project/VoteTrackerPlus/README.md

 VOTES is intended to be compliant to the extent that it makes sense with [NIST](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology)'s [voting](https://www.nist.gov/itl/voting) efforts (see the [HAVA](https://en.wikipedia.org/wiki/Help_America_Vote_Act) Act).

 VOTES will attempt to leverage as much code and prior art from such projects as [VotingWorks](https://voting.works/).
+It may be the case that VOTES will first be intergrated with VotingWorks as a proof-of-concept.

 The following is a short and incomplete list of other and past voting projects:
 * [Helios Voting](https://heliosvoting.org/)